parimalp/FPGA-Design-Flow-using-Vivado/README.md

 </p>

 ### Lab 3
-This lab continues with the previous lab.
+This lab continues from the previous lab.
 You will perform static timing analysis.
 You will implement the design with the default settings and generate a bitstream.
-Then you will open a hardware session and program the FPGA.
+Then you will open a hardware manager session and program the FPGA.

 ### Lab 4
 In this lab you will use the IP Catalog to generate a clock resource.
 You will instantiate the generated clock core in the provided waveform generator design.
 You will also use IP Integrator to generate a FIFO core and then use it in the HDL design.